AK-Vitae/Java-Practice/README.md

 # Java Practice
-This repository contains my practice work for Java.
+This repository contains my practice work for Java.\
-All of the coding was done using IntelliJ IDEA.
+All of the coding was done using the IntelliJ IDEA.